 Somehow, the Philadelphia 76ers came within one game of advancing to the Eastern Conference Finals.
-They received a monster-sized gift when the top-seeded Bulls lost Derrick Rose in the opening game of their first round matchup and then took an aging, banged-up Celtics team to seven games before being ousted from the playoffs.
+They received a monster-sized gift when the top-seeded Bulls lost Derrick Rose in the opening game of their first round match-up and then took an aging, banged up Celtics team to seven games before being ousted from the playoffs.

 Balance was the key for Doug Collins' Sixers.
 Two of the team's top-three scorers (Lou Williams and Thaddeus Young) combined to start just one game.
-While that says plenty regarding Philly's ability to get solid contributions from its bench, it also speaks volumes about the team's inability to get star performances from the likes of Andre Iguodala, Elton Brand and Evan Turner.
+While that says plenty regarding Philly's ability to get solid contributions from its bench, it also speaks volumes about the team's inability to get star performances from the likes of Andre Iguodala, Elton Brand, and Evan Turner.

 Iguodala is still a solid all-around player who can chip in a little bit in every aspect of the game; he is far from a reliable scorer, which somebody earning his yearly salary of $13-plus million should be doing.
-Brand remains a shadow of himself after a series of nagging injuries derailed his career, leaving him one of the most overpaid players in the league (11 and 7 from a player who made more than $17 million this past season is straight-up robbery.)
+Brand remains a shadow of himself after a series of nagging injuries derailed his career, leaving him one of the most overpaid players in the league (11 and 7 from a dude who made more than $17 million this past season is straight up robbery.)

 Turner showed some progress during his second season as a pro and raised his game in the playoffs, but still has yet to live up to his status of being the second-overall pick in the 2010 NBA Draft.
 Jrue Holiday actually took a step back, but Spencer Hawes actually showed some sort of resemblence of being a legitimate NBA center even though he dealt with injury issues throughout the year.